-The ability to be creative, updated knowledge of the required software, professional management of time, cost and deadlines are some common work demands.
+The ability to be creative, updated knowledge of the required software, and professional management of time, cost, and deadlines are some common work demands.
 Technical skills like Adobe Acrobat, Dream weaver, Illustrator, and InDesign are considered essentials.

-Apart from technical drawing skills, the following skills help a graphic designer open to many opportunities:
+Apart from technical drawing skills, the following skills help open many opportunities:

 - Passion and enthusiasm to be creative

 - Communication skills to interpret and negotiate ideas with team as well as clients

 - Time and project management to work on parallel projects at once

 - Attention to design details